Go to our Indigenous Program Funding to find the Expression of Interest and Request for Proposal information.

 - Formation of an Elders Council that will, among other tasks, assist in the review of proposals before they go to the Board of Directors for approval.

 - New Application and Ranking Tool to reflect the Indigenous specific criterion.

-- Inclusion of an Oral presentation between proponents and our Indigenous Review team to compliment the written application form.
+- Inclusion of an Oral presentation between proponents and our Indigenous Review team to complement the written application form.

 The Elders have offered us a challenge.
 They have provided us with the necessary components to co-create with them strong, culturally safe and appropriate Indigenous literacy programs.
 It is up to you and your agency to decide if you are up to the challenge.
 Please take your time with this work.
 Take time to pause, reflect on the calls to action, and have patience in your process.
 Please do your best to take a step back, think outside the box, and inside the circle.

 We are very excited to continue our learning journey.
-We look forward to seeing who will join us and where we all interconnect.
+We look forward to seeing where we all interconnect.
 Please know that we are here to help.
 We strongly encourage that you take every opportunity to meet with us, network with us, and don’t be afraid to ask questions.

 All my Relations,

 Learning ultimately supports the well-being of the self, the family, the community, the land, the spirits, and the ancestors.

 The First Peoples Principles of Learning reflect First Peoples (First Nations, Métis, and Inuit) ways of teaching and learning.
 Calgary Learns has affirmed these principles as being a holistic way to approach the work of Indigenous literacy within our organization and is offering this up to the community as a model to support working with Indigenous learners.